 When will the last free garden waste collections take place?

-The last free garden waste collections will take place on your normal collection day up until week commencing Monday 6th April 2020.
-From this date, only bins and sacks which are from properties that have subscribed to the service and that are displaying the necessary subscription labels will be collected.
+The last free garden waste collections will take place on your normal collection day week commencing 30 March.
+From Monday 6 April 2020 only bins and sacks which are from properties that have subscribed to the service and that are displaying the necessary subscription labels will be collected.